 Chris leads First Book’s Information Technology team in delivering new technology projects to support strategic organizational initiatives as well as IT operations, maintenance, and infrastructure.

-He has 20+ years experience in IT starting as a software engineer, moving through increasing levels of management responsibility in a variety of industries including Healthcare, Telecommunications, Insurance, eCommerce and Strategic Consulting.
+He has more than 20 years of experience in IT in a variety of industries, including healthcare, telecommunications, insurance, eCommerce and strategic consulting.
 Chris holds a Bachelor of Science in Computer Science from Kutztown University.

 Board of Directors